Chart Color Schemes

 Educational achievement in Doncaster East - South places it within the top 10% nationally, reflecting strong academic performance and high qualification levels across the community

-Educational attainment in Doncaster East - South shows significant superiority over broader benchmarks.
-Among residents aged 15+, 44.1% possess university qualifications, compared to the Australian average of 30.4% and Victoria's average of 33.4%.
-Bachelor degrees are the most common at 28.0%, followed by postgraduate qualifications (13.1%) and graduate diplomas (3.0%).
-Vocational pathways account for 22.2% of qualifications, with advanced diplomas making up 11.4% and certificates 10.8%.
+Educational attainment in Doncaster East - South shows notable superiority over broader standards.
+Among residents aged 15 years and above, 44.1% possess university qualifications, surpassing the Australian average of 30.4% and Victoria's average of 33.4%.
+This area's educational advantage is evident with bachelor degrees being the most prevalent at 28.0%, followed by postgraduate qualifications (13.1%) and graduate diplomas (3.0%).
+Vocational pathways account for 22.2% of qualifications, with advanced diplomas at 11.4% and certificates at 10.8%.

 Frequently Asked Questions - Education